-1. Required by the contract or agreement described in Paragraph A.1.; or
+1. Required by the contract or agreement described in Paragraph A.1.; or whichever is less

 2. Available under the applicable Limits of Insurance shown in the Declarations;

 This endorsement shall not increase the applicable Limits of Insurance shown in the Declarations.